COST Action CA 16211 RECAST

 Reappraising Intellectual Debates on Civic Rights and Democracy in Europe

 Approved by the Committee of Senior Officials of the COST Association through written procedure on 23 June 2017, RECAST had its kick-off meeting in Brussels on 15 September 2017.
-The Action runs for a period of four years until 14 September 2021, independently of the extent of its publications programme.
+The Action runs for a period of four years until 14 September 2021, independently of the extent of its publications programme which presumably will last longer.

 The Action's Starting Point: Poor Political Relevance of Intellectual Debates